Sub-Module 1.5: Custom Security Configurations

 Step 11: Run and compare FIPS enforcement

-Running our application, we can see that MD5 and other methods considered less secure are disallowed in our fips based container.
+Running our application in the default variant, we can see that MD5 and other methods considered less secure are available to any python application.

 podman run --rm fips:no